grastagg/grastagg.github.io/_pages/research.md

 ---

 ### [5.
 Cooperative Multi-Agent Path Planning for Heterogeneous UAVs in Contested Environments](/research/radar/)
-*submitted to the AIAA Journal of Guidance, Control, and Dynamics  (JGCD)* [📄 Paper](https://arxiv.org/abs/2509.02483)
+*Submitted to the AIAA Journal of Guidance, Control, and Dynamics  (JGCD)* [📄 Paper](https://arxiv.org/abs/2509.02483)

 - Developed a cooperative path planning algorithm for low-priority agents that jointly optimizes regional exploration and uncertainty reduction to learn radar hazard distributions.